neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Microsoft Azure SQL, do not allow.
 They must add the extension to their catalog in order for you to use it.

-At the time we are writing this (March 2024), the following platforms provide PostgreSQL Anonymizer:
+At the time we are writing this (Feb.
+2025), the following platforms provide PostgreSQL Anonymizer:

+* [Alibaba Cloud]
 * [Crunchy Bridge]
 * [Google Cloud SQL]
 * [Microsoft Azure Database]